AIFahim/ResumeCategorization/README.md

 - **Script**: `script.py` for categorizing resumes.
 - **Sample Output**: `categorized_resumes.csv` as a sample output after running the script on a test set.
 - **Documentation**: This README file with instructions and details.

+### Future Directions

+- **Advanced Modeling**:
+  - Consider using a larger language model (LLM) for even better classification performance.
+  - Precompute text embeddings (using Sentence Transformer with Chunking) and use a machine learning or deep learning model for classification.

+- **Further Fine-tuning**:
+  - More epochs or hyperparameter tuning could improve the model's performance, especially in resource-constrained environments where fewer epochs were used.

+- **Expanding Categories**:
+  - The model can be expanded to handle more specific categories or industries as needed.

 ## How to Run